enhance-dev/enhance.dev/app/docs/md/learn/concepts/lifecycle.md

 ### Return JSON

-If there is an API function, but no matching Page or the request's headers includes `Accept: application/json`, the result of the API function will be returned directly to the client as JSON with the correct headers.
+If there is an API function, but no matching Page **or** the request's headers includes `Accept: application/json`, the result of the API function will be returned directly to the client as JSON with the correct headers.

 <doc-callout level="tip" mark="🤖">

 This is a great way to add JSON API endpoints to your Enhance app!
-Even if those endpoints have an associated Page.
+Even if those endpoints have an associated Page: requests that set `Accept: application/json` will get plain JSON without a Page render.

 </doc-callout>